The new MOSHIMO. Bigger. Better. Brand new.

-The project has been developed by MOSHIMO co-owners Karl Jones and Nicholas Röhl.
-“Skylight has the potential to transform and inspire,” says Röhl.
-“We came up with this idea as a way of revitalizing a tired and under-utilised square in the heart of Brighton, and we’re thrilled that Brighton and Hove City Council has given the building the go-ahead.
-It’s a bold decision that will see Brighton continue to thrive and adapt into the future.”
+“Skylight has the potential to transform and inspire,” says Nicholas Röhl.
+“We came up with this idea as a way of revitalizing a tired and under-utilised square in the heart of Brighton, and we’re thrilled that we’re on the road to realizing it.”

-“We see this as another stage in the transformation of the square which started with us building MOSHIMO sixteen years ago,” says Röhl, who in 2000 took a disused faux Regency building in the centre of Bartholomew Square and turned it into one of Brighton’s most popular restaurants.
+“The ground floor expansion is the first stage in the transformation of Bartholomew Square which started with us building MOSHIMO sixteen years ago,” says Röhl, who in 2000 took a disused faux Regency building in the centre of the square and turned it into one of Brighton’s most popular restaurants.